MasoniteFramework/starter-package/README.md

 ## License

-Your Package is open-sourced software licensed under the [MIT Licnse](LICENSE).
+Your Package is open-sourced software licensed under the [MIT License](LICENSE).